nnikolaev12/wp-theme-framework/README.md

 ## Theme Structure

+**/config/** - Theme configuration files.
+Includes WordPress specific configurations in config.php, and Tailwind config file.

-**/src/** - Includes source files, such as scss, js, and images.
-All styles, scripts and images should be edited from here.
+**/src/** - Includes FE source files, such as scss, js, and images.
+All styles, scripts and images should be edited from [here](#scripts).

 **/assets/** - Processed source files are added here.
 Do not edit those files directly or your changes will be overwritten.

-**/config/** - Theme configuration files.
-WordPress specific configurations can be tweaked in config.php.
+Exceptions are icons, fonts, and other static files that do need processing and are used directly.

+**/scripts/** - Helper scripts to automate certain processes in the theme development.
+More on the available scripts here.

-**/template-parts/** - Small theme building blocks - components, layout parts, Gutenberg blocks, etc.
+**/template-parts/** - Small theme building blocks - components, layout parts, Gutenberg blocks (ACF), etc.

 **/templates/** - WordPress page templates.